Mayfair Hotel (Los Angeles): History

 The hotel opened on February 1, 1927, with a banquet for hotel industry members.
 The dinner event featured live music from the Rainbow Isle Orchestra and inaugural manager J. J. Hernan hosted the preview event for local journalists.
 The Los Angeles Daily Times described the Mayfair as "commanding an unusually beautiful view of the city, the mountains and the Hollywood area" and noted that it was located "only a short ride from Broadway, yet out of the congested traffic district".

 On May 16, 1929, the Mayfair hosted the afterparty of the 1st Academy Awards.

+The hotel was operated by Western Hotels from October 1, 1949 to October 10, 1960.

 On September 13, 1957, it hosted the first ever meeting of Gamblers Anonymous, a group of just fourteen people.

 In 2014, property owner ICO Group of Companies began a renovation of the Mayfair Hotel, with architect Gulla Jonsdottir providing designs for the project.
 On July 10, 2018, the hotel reopened under the management of Crescent Hotels and Resorts with nightly rates starting at $185.
 The renovated hotel also featured several new restaurants.

 The hotel closed in 2020, due to the COVID-19 pandemic, and was converted to a homeless shelter, through Project Roomkey, which placed unhoused residents in hotels left empty due to the pandemic.

 On August 18, 2023, the Los Angeles City Council voted 12 to 2 in favor of Mayor Karen Bass's proposal to purchase the Mayfair Hotel and use it as interim housing for homeless people in the city.
 The city's plan included $60 million in funds for the purchase of the property and an additional $23 million for upgrades.